martinchernyavskiy/Notes/CS/Hardware/ECE 252/Logic Gates and Combinational Logic.md

 - Electric circuit that contains transistors that connect the output to power or ground based on the input voltage(s)
 - Power = voltage as logic 1
 - Ground = voltage as logic 0
-- NOT gate = inverter
-	- Made of PFET and NFET.
-If input is 0, PFET connects the output to the power supply voltage, while NFET is not conducting.
-If input is 1, then it's the opposite and NFET connects output to ground

 ### Designing Logic Circuits
 - More abstract than devices abstraction layer, hence we worry about only the boolean values
 - Logic gates correspond to basic boolean operations

 ### Types of Logic Gates
+- NOT gate = inverter (triangle with bubble)
+	- Made of PFET and NFET.
+If input is 0, PFET connects the output to the power supply voltage, while NFET is not conducting.
+If input is 1, then it's the opposite and NFET connects output to ground
+- AND gate (elongated capital D)
+- OR gate (3 curved sides, sharp shield-like)
+- XOR gate (similar to OR but additional curved line on the input side)